ymartineau/peers/README.txt

 sip uri, for example:
   sip:alice@192.168.1.2:6060

+If you configured a sip account in configuration file, you can also place calls with usual sip uris: sip:bob@biloxi.com

+Advanced users can run several peers instances on the same computer.
+In this case a folder should be created in peers root directory for each peers instance.
+This folder should contain two directories: conf and logs. conf should contain peers.xml and peers.xsd for this instance. peers.xml will need to be updated with this instance parameters, peers.xsd can be copied from root conf directory.
+You will need to do this for each instance. <media> parameter in configuration file should be activated for at most one peers instance, this avoids comfusion in microphone capture and sound playback.

+Here is an example configuration:

+  peers/
+    user1/
+      conf/
+        peers.xml
+        peers.xsd
+      logs/
+    user2/
+      conf/
+        peers.xml
+        peers.xsd
+      logs/

+Once all those files have been created and updated, each instance can be run providing a java system property giving peers home directory:

+  java -classpath build/classes:lib/run/* -Dpeers.home=user1 net.sourceforge.peers.gui.BasicGUI

+considering source distribution of peers has been downloaded.
+Please use lib/* folder for classpath if you just use binary distribution.

 HISTORY

 2007-11-25 0.1 First release

 minimalist UAC and UAS.

 2007-12-09 0.1.1 First release update

 moved startup scripts in root directory

 2008-03-29 0.2 Second release

 New features:
  - provisional responses (UAC and UAS),